 GSHA’s contribution to the UNESCO Charter is therefore grounded in the belief that advocating for an appreciation of sports heritage gives stakeholders a better understanding of their place in contemporary society.
 We believe that promoting sports heritage may be regarded as an added tool for cultivating the ability to make informed, strategic decisions toward balancing and optimizing the impact of policy options and priorities at different levels.

-We are particularly honored that to mark this occasion, IMWD is celebrating the 6th annual IMWD2020, on Thursday, October 22, 2020, with the theme of sports heritage #SportsIMWD, thus joining our commitment to acknowledge that physical education, physical activity and sport form part of humanity’s non-tangible heritage.
+We are particularly honored that to mark this occasion, IMWD celebrated the 6th annual IMWD2020, on Thursday, October 22, 2020, with the theme of sports heritage #SportsIMWD, thus joining our commitment to acknowledge that physical education, physical activity and sport form part of humanity’s non-tangible heritage.